tubearchivist/docs/mkdocs/docs/Installation.md

         - `xpack.security.enabled=true`
         - `ELASTIC_PASSWORD=verysecret`
         - `path.repo=/usr/share/elasticsearch/data/snapshot`
+          > !!! note "BE AWARE"
-          > NOTE: Do not use the default password as it is very insecure.
+                - Do not use the default password as it is very insecure.
-          > Activating snapshots for backups should only be done *after* setting the `path.repo` setting.
+                - Activating snapshots for backups should only be done *after* setting the `path.repo` setting.
         ![Synology - ElasticSearch Environment Configurations](assets/Synology_0.2.0_Docker-ES-Env-Conf.png)
     12. Click on the **Apply** button.
     13. Back on the **Create Container** screen, click the **Next** button.